exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [CS-4784] - Calendar's left panel always disappears after some actions
     * [CS-4786] - Closing search in calendar changes the displayed week
     * [CS-4789] - Contact - View a contact - link of home website is invalid
+    * [CS-4792] - Calendar - Date format is not used when displaying search results
     * [CS-4793] - IncompatibleClassChangeError when adding a calendar event in space
     * [CS-4794] - Mail - Can not get mail
     * [CS-4805] - Invalid message display when delete a calendar